The Shocking Psychology of Nice Guy Syndrome

 What are your final words of advice for anyone who wants to go on their last first date?

-Connect With Courtney
+Connect With Cole

 Watch this episode on YouTube